What does NDIS stand for?

 The NDIA will never threaten to cancel your NDIS Plan if you do not provide your personal details by phone.
 The NDIA will never ask you for your bank details over the phone.
 If you are unsure about whether a person calling you is from the NDIA, ask for their name and call the NDIA back on 1800 800 110.

-If you believe it is a scam please report it to [email protected] or call 1800 800 110.
+[email protected] or call 1800 800 110.
 The NDIA will be able to confirm whether the caller was a scam.

 What is a Local Area Coordinator (LAC)?